kb1vc/CalibrationBlock/README.md

 # Description:

-This is an OpenSCAD model for a simple SMA nut finger-wrench that can be printed in a few minutes on a 3D printer.
+This is an OpenSCAD model for a simple Calibration Block.

-The included scad file is optimized for a Monoprice Select Mini 3D printer.
-For other printers, you may need to modify the "HexWidth" dimension in the SMASpinner.scad file.
+The included scad file contains a printable object that has 5 different hole sizes and 5 different peg sizes printed in both horizontal and vertical orientations.
+There are two sets of holes: round and square.
+There are two sets of pegs: also round and square.

-The default model produces a wrench with a cutout large enough to slip over UT-141 semirigid coax.
+The file takes approximately 3 hours to print on a Monoprice Select Mini 3D printer.

 # License:
 See the LICENSE.txt file for copyright and conditions for re-use.